 - Complete a minimum of 50 "flex" hours (can be either work or service or any combination of the two).

-- Endorsement forms are required for your off-campus work and service hours; all hours performed between August xx, 2020 and May xx 2021 are eligible.
-Forms can be found here.
+- Endorsement forms are required for your off-campus work and service hours; all hours performed between the Sunday before classes begin and approximately the end of Spring classes.
+The exact dates will be announced by the Program Director.
 IMPORTANT NOTE: There is no endorsement form for on-campus work (including Resident Assistantships) because we can view Cornell's payroll system to see how many hours you worked.
 You do, however, need to note that you held an on-campusjob on your annual Tradition application.

 - Achieve at least a 2.3 cumulative grade point average in a full-time degree program.
 (The average GPA for the past several years was approximately 3.4.)